 Is Intermittent Fasting Good for Runners?

 Intermittent fasting just means that you go without food for particular periods of time.
-It can be very long like a full 24-hour fast or it can be shorter like 10-12 hours, most of which occur when you’re sleeping.
+It can be very long, like a multi-day water fast, or it can be shorter like 10-12 hours, most of which occur when you’re sleeping.

 That being said, running and intermittent fasting can work very well for some people.
 For example, you can burn fat faster because you aren’t burning the calories that you just ate.
 If you struggle with stomach issues, running fasted will be more comfortable for you.

 You’ll also have better insulin levels, which can help prevent Type 2 diabetes by decreasing blood sugar levels.
 Not only will you get the benefits of a cardio workout, but you’ll also get the health benefits from being intentional about scheduling your meals.